-Comanche ISD will use data obtained from the T-TESS Summative Domain 2 (Instruction) and Domain 3 (Learning Environment).
+Comanche ISD will use the data obtained from the T-TESS Domain 2 (Instruction) and Domain 3 (Learning Environment) from the pre-scheduled and un-scheduled 45-minute observations.

-Domain 2 has five dimensions and Domain 3 has three dimensions; therefore, there are 8 total dimensions that will be used to calculate a teacher's composite score for T-TESS for the purposes of TIA designation.

-Each of these dimensions are further divided into sub-parts, for example Dimension 2.1 contains the following sub-parts:
+Domain 2 has five dimensions and Domain 3 has three dimensions; therefore, 8 total dimensions will be used to calculate a teacher's composite score for T-TESS for TIA designation.
+Each of these dimensions is further divided into sub-parts, for example, Dimension 2.1 contains the following sub-parts: